Joel Soriano

-Joel Soriano (born January 30, 2000) is a Dominican-American professional basketball player for Casademont Zaragoza of the Spanish Liga ACB and the FIBA Europe Cup (FC), on a loan from Valencia.
+Joel Soriano (born January 30, 2000) is a Dominican-American professional basketball player for Obradoiro of the Liga ACB.
 He played college basketball for the Fordham Rams and the St. John's Red Storm.

 Early life and high school career

 Soriano grew up in Yonkers, New York and attended Archbishop Stepinac High School He completed a post-graduate year at St. Thomas More School in Montville, Connecticut.

 College career

 Soriano became a starter during his freshman season with the Rams and finished the year with five double doubles.
 As a sophomore, he averaged a near double-double, averaging 10.4 points per game and 9.2 rebounds per game.
 After the season, he entered the transfer portal.

 On April 19, 2021, Soriano committed to St. John's.
 During the 2021–22 season, he started 26 of 30 games, averaging 6.4 points and 5.5 rebounds per game.
 Soriano broke out during the 2022–23 season, averaging 15.2 points and 11.9 rebounds per game.
 His performance earned him the Big East Conference Most Improved Player award and a second team All-Big East nod.

 Soriano stayed with St. John's following the hiring of Rick Pitino as coach.
 Prior to the 2023–24 season, he was named to the Preseason All-Big East team and was placed on watchlists for the John R. Wooden Award and the Kareem Abdul-Jabbar Award.